CamHenlin/iMessageService/README.md

 - open your terminal, and navigate to the directory that you downloaded the package to, and type 'node app'
 - you should now be able to navigate to http://localhost:3000/app.html on the computer to confirm that the app is working. conversation will not begin to show up until new messages are sent to the imessage account that you have configured. the message app must be out of focus when this is happening!

+that's it!
+=

+at this point i don't think any further development work on this project will be done besides bug fixes. if you're interested in a more full featured system or native client app for winphone/android please let me know on twitter @camhenlin, if there's enough interest i may continue work on the project

 big thanks to https://github.com/yongjunj/AutoForwardIMessage where i got a good portion of the messages app control code